 Employees are expected to respond to the EO’s questions to determine if absences are potentially FMLA-qualifying.

-FMLA does not provide paid leave, but can be used in conjunction with and concurrently with paid leave such as a balance of PTO or comp time.
+FMLA does not provide paid leave but can be used in conjunction with and concurrently with paid leave such as a balance of PTO or comp time.
 The use or non-use of paid leave does not affect FMLA timelines or extend the amount of leave provided under the FMLA.

+Victims of a Crime Leave

+In accordance with MCA 46-24-205, an employee who has been a victim of (or witness to) a crime, or who is an immediate family member of a victim is welcome to request leave (absences from work) to attend and cooperate with the judicial proceedings.
+The OE is aware that the employee may request support from law enforcement or a prosecuting attorney to communicate the need for such absences from work, if necessary.
+If employees have any questions about this leave or whether it applies to their circumstances, they should contact their supervisor.

 Bereavement Leave